 A fundamental aspect of communication in generalpurpose, best-effort packet-switched networks is determining an appropriate sending rate.
 The appropriate sending rate depends on the characteristics of the network path between the two peers (bandwidth, propagation delay, etc.), as well as the amount of load being placed on the network by competing traffic at the given time.
-Traditionally, TCP [20] has used a set of congestion control algorithms for determining an appropriate sending rate [11].
+Traditionally, TCP [21] has used a set of congestion control algorithms for determining an appropriate sending rate [11].
 The rate is controlled using a congestion window (cwnd), which is an upper bound on the amount of unacknowledged data that can be injected into the network.

-TCP's traditional method for determining the capacity of a network path with unknown characteristics is to use the slow start algorithm [11], which initializes cwnd to between one and four segments and then increases cwnd exponentially during each subsequent round-trip time (RTT) of the connection.
-In the best case slow-start takes $log_2N - 1$ RTTs and requires sending N - 3 packets before reaching a cwnd of N packets [11].
+TCP's traditional method for determining the capacity of

+a network path with unknown characteristics is to use the slow start algorithm [11], which initializes cwnd to 1-4 segments and then increases cwnd exponentially during each subsequent round-trip time (RTT) of the connection.
+In the best case slow-start takes $log_2N - 1$ RTTs and requires sending N-3 packets before reaching a cwnd of N packets [11].
 When there is contention for resources along the network path, slow start is a reasonable procedure.
 However, over underutilized paths that could support large congestion windows, possibly allowing an entire data transfer to be sent in one RTT, slow start can take much time, and require much data to be transmitted before achieving the desired sending rate.

-In this paper we provide an initial investigation of the usefulness of setting the initial sending rate using Quick-Start, a mechanism that allows a sender to advertise a desired sending rate, while the network can approve, reject or reduce the requested rate.
+In this paper we provide an initial investigation of the efficacy of setting the initial sending rate using Quick-Start, a mechanism that allows a sender to advertise a desired sending rate, while the network can approve, reject or reduce the requested rate.
 While Quick-Start is designed to be used with a range of transport protocols, in this paper we consider its use with TCP.
-When using Quick-Start, a TCP sender may use the SYN packet to advertise a desire to transmit at X bytes/second.
-Each hop along the path may (i) explicitly approve the rate request in the SYN, (ii) explicitly reject the connection's use of a higher-than-standard initial sending rate, (iii) reduce the rate from X to some X' or (iv) do nothing, which implicitly prevents the connection's use of a higher-thanstandard initial sending rate.
-Assuming some rate request X' arrives at the receiver, that rate is echoed back to the sender in the ACK of the SYN.
-The sender can then determine if all routers along the path approved the rate request, and if so, the sender can fairly safely transmit at X' bytes/second.
-If the request is rejected the sender will fall back to standard slow-start.
-As outlined in Section 3, routers supporting Quick-Start do not reserve bandwidth, and do not promise that the approved rate will be available one round-trip time later.
-Rather, routers "allocate" aggregate Quick-Start bandwidth only in the sense that this allocation is used by the router in deciding whether to grant future Quick-Start requests.
-Connections are not guaranteed the capacity "allocated"- though steps are taken in the allocation process to try to make failure a rare event.
+When using Quick-Start, a TCP sender may advertise a desire to transmit at X bytes/second in the SYN packet.
+Each hop along the path may (i) explicitly approve the rate request in the SYN, (ii) explicitly reject the connection's use of a higher-than-standard initial sending rate, (iii) reduce the rate from X to some X' or (iv) do nothing, which implicitly prevents the connection's use of a higher-than-standard initial sending rate.
+Assuming some X' arrives at the receiver, the approved rate is echoed back to the sender in the ACK of the SYN.
+The sender can then fairly safely transmit at X' bytes/second.
+If the request is rejected the sender will fall back to standard slow start.
+As outlined in Section 3, routers supporting Quick-Start are not required to reserve capacity promised during the Quick-Start process.
+Rather, routers "allocate" aggregate Quick-Start bandwidth, and this allocation is used by the router only in deciding whether to grant future Quick-Start requests.
+Connections are not guaranteed the capacity "allotted"- though steps are taken in the allocation process to try to make failure a rare event.